xiongye77/eks-demo/README.md

-3 I used AWS region us-east-1 for the terraform deployment and wish you keep the same region so no code change needed.
-Since I need to apply ACM for ALB and DNS alias, I need a public Route53 hosted zone so that  ACM DNS verification can be passed.
-Please change the demo_dns_zone variable in variable.tf file accordingly.For example,in following screen snapshot.add www.cmcloudlab458.info and
-run dig command to verify it works as expected.
+3 Since I need to apply SSL certificate from ACM for ALB and use DNS alias for verification, I need a public Route53 hosted zone so that  ACM DNS verification can be passed.
+Please change the demo_dns_zone variable in variable.tf file accordingly.For example,in following screen snapshot.add www.cmcloudlab458.info and run dig command to verify it dns verfication works as expected.
 The demo_dns_name.demo_dns_zone  will point to ALB for example, for example in variable.tf,the demo_dns_name is ssldemo-eks-alb.The terraform output for ALB name is https://ssldemo-eks-alb.cmcloudlab458.info
 ![image](https://user-images.githubusercontent.com/36766101/206881858-6b8b7298-17a2-40b4-aef9-7631b565fc0c.png)